-Aoyagi Japanese Maple is primarily valued in the landscape or garden for its ornamental globe-shaped form.
-It has attractive lime green deciduous foliage which emerges chartreuse in spring.
-The lobed palmate leaves are highly ornamental and turn an outstanding yellow in the fall.
-The smooth bark and light green branches are extremely showy and add significant winter interest.
+Ryusen Japanese Maple is primarily valued in the landscape or garden for its highly ornamental weeping form.
+It has attractive lime green deciduous foliage.
+The small lobed palmate leaves are highly ornamental and turn outstanding shades of gold and orange in the fall.